 Community Health is dedicated to preventing and reducing the disproportionate burden of disease affecting vulnerable communities and developing appropriate and effective models of health in all communities.
 These programs recognize that the factors contributing to health are largely beyond the reach of traditional medical practice and that the solutions to existing health problems generally reside within the affected communities themselves.

-- CARE Program – Postdoctoral training in primary care (PI: Gimpel, HRSA; Co-I’s: Pagels, Foster).
-Participating residents conduct their own community-based participatory research A(CBPR) projects
+- HEART (Health Equity Advocacy and Research Training) Track – Postdoctoral training in primary care.
+Participating residents conduct their own community-based participatory research (CBPR) projects

-- Community Medicine elective – An official elective within the Medical School, offering students service training with our Dallas/Fort Worth area community partners (Program Director: Gimpel; Faculty Director: Pagels)
+- Community Medicine elective (FAM2103) – An official elective within the Medical School, offering students service-learning with our Dallas/Fort Worth area community partners (Program Director: Nora Gimpel)

-- Community Health Fellowship Program (CHFP) – An intensive, nine-week summer program in which a small group of exceptional medical students each year complete a community-based participatory research project with one of our Dallas/Fort Worth area community partners (Program Director: Gimpel; Program faculty: Pagels, Foster)
+- Community Health Fellowship Program (CHFP) – An intensive, nine-week summer program in which a small group of exceptional medical students each year complete a community-based participatory research project with one of our Dallas/Fort Worth area community partners (Program Director: Nora Gimpel)

 - Community-based participatory research (CBPR) – A collaborative approach to developing replicable models for understanding health and disease determinants, and supporting mechanisms for promoting healthier lives for individuals, families, neighborhoods, and communities.